ARM-software/Arm-2D/documentation/how_to_deploy_the_arm_2d_library.md

 ### 2.2 Deploy Using CMake

-It is easy to deploying arm-2d as a library using CMake, for details, please check the [CMakeLists.txt](../CMakeLists.txt).
+It is easy to deploy arm-2d as a library using CMake; for details, please check the [CMakeLists.txt](../CMakeLists.txt).

 ### 2.3 Deploy Using Makefile

-It is possible to deploy arm-2d using Makefile.
-We supposes you familiar with writing Makefile scripts and hence provide an [Makefile](../examples/[template][pc][vscode]/Makefile) used on PC as a good example.
+It is possible to deploy arm-2d using a Makefile.
+We suppose you are familiar with writing Makefile scripts and hence provide a [Makefile](../examples/[template][pc][vscode]/Makefile) used on PC as a good example.

 ## 3 Helper Services and Extras

 Suppose you want to develop GUI applications directly with Arm-2D.
 In that case, it implies that you not only use Arm-2D APIs for the framebuffer-based low-level 2D image processing but also want to display the processed result on a screen.
 An ordinary GUI software stack will provide a dedicated service for connecting a target screen, and users must implement a driver or adapter between the hardware and the service.
-Such a service usually allows people to refresh the whole screen with a petite frame buffer called partial frame buffer (PFB).
-This feature is vital for resource-constraint embedded platforms.
-Arm-2D provide a similar feature through a helper service called Display Adapter Service.
+Such a service usually allows people to refresh the whole screen with a petite frame buffer called **Partial Frame Buffer (PFB)**.
+This feature is vital for resource-constrained embedded platforms.
+Arm-2D provide a similar feature through a helper service called the Display Adapter Service.

 ### 3.1 Preparation